 MountainLessons is the personal website and blog of Patrick Fink, MD.
 I am an ER physician and athlete residing in Bend, Oregon.
-I share my adventures, tips, and reflections to record them for posterity and for your your enjoyment.
+I share my adventures, tips, and reflections for posterity and for your your enjoyment.

 Contained within this site is my free resource, the Mt Hood Ski Map.
 You can find that here.